 I have several ongoing research projects.
 One of my dissertation chapters has been accepted at The American Review of Public Administration.
-My dissertation experiment provides opportunities for extension.
-I have a paper under revision with a coauthor that examines broken windows policing, finding that such an approach can perpetuate problems in policing without appearing to do so.
+My dissertation experiment provides opportunities for extension, and I plan to perform additional experiments to develop my dissertation’s theories.
+I have one paper in works examining lessons for middle-level managers from challenges in large event management.
 I have another paper with a coauthor in works examining how contact with the police leads to different levels of trust in the police based on the quality of that contact.

 For one potential future research project, I am interested in understanding how popular culture portrayals of street-level bureaucrats procedurally change over time in response to real world events.
 While pop culture embeds overt messages into media, the public may not internalize those messages or may interpret them through unintended frames.
 Much research considers public administration themes in popular culture and how popular themes can be used to demonstrate public concepts to others, but no research considers how portrayals procedurally evolve over time nor how the public responds to those changes.